micmejia/bible-dump/NKJV/Esther/Esth 1.md

 when he showed the riches of his glorious kingdom and the splendor of his excellent majesty for many days, one hundred and eighty days _in all._

 ###### 5
-And when these days were completed, the king made a feast lasting seven days for all the people who were present in [^d]Shushan the [^e]citadel, from great to small, in the court of the garden of the king's palace.
+And when these days were completed, the king made a feast lasting seven days for all the people who were present in Shushan the citadel, from great to small, in the court of the garden of the king's palace.

 ###### 6
 _There were_ white and blue linen _curtains_ fastened with cords of fine linen and purple on silver rods and marble pillars; _and the_ couches _were_ of gold and silver on a _mosaic_ pavement of alabaster, turquoise, and white and black marble.

 ###### 7
-And they served drinks in golden vessels, each vessel being different from the other, with royal wine in abundance, according to the [^f]generosity of the king.
+And they served drinks in golden vessels, each vessel being different from the other, with royal wine in abundance, according to the generosity of the king.

 ###### 8
 In accordance with the law, the drinking was not compulsory; for so the king had ordered all the officers of his household, that they should do according to each man's pleasure.